-We are very pleased with our financial performance in fiscal 2011 and we delivered net revenues of \$597.2 million, an increase of 9% over the prior year.
-We had strong increases in gross and operating margins and reported net income of \$139.1 million, or \$1.27 per diluted share.
-We generated \$190.6 million in cash from operations and used \$189.2 million of cash to repurchase shares of our common stock.
-At the end of the fiscal year, our cash and investment securities totaled \$384.1 million.
-Our strong cash position combined with the fact that we have no debt continues to provide us with significant flexibility and financial stability.
+From a financial perspective, we delivered net revenues from continuing operations of \$558.6 million and income from continuing operations of \$119.4 million, or \$1.16 per diluted share, during fiscal 2012.
+We are very pleased with our strong gross, operating and net margin performance.
+We generated \$166.2 million in cash from operations and used \$126.9 million of cash to repurchase shares of our common stock.
+At the end of the fiscal year, our cash and marketable securities totaled \$538.0 million.
+As a result of our strong cash position and no debt, we continue to have significant flexibility and financial stability.